enyo/enyo.github.io/_posts/2000-01-01-stateless-html.md

 # Status Quo

 Some websites are actually web apps, which mean that they can be developed completely differently than previously and be written as browser apps that only communicate with the server to get the dynamic data.
 In this case, the web server is only in charge of serving the app itself and exposing some API (mostly a JSON API) the app can consume.
-Webmail services, task trackers, calendars etc… are good examples of this.
-They are not what this post is about.
+Webmail services, task trackers, calendars etc… are good examples of this. *They are not what this post is about*.

 ## Typical Websites